programminghistorian/jekyll/lessons/extracting-keywords.md

         print matchString
 ```

 If you do not like the output format, you can change it by adjusting the second last line of code.
 For example, you could save each entry to a new line in a .txt file rather than to the screen.
-To do that you would replace 'print matchString' with the following code:
+To do that you would replace 'print matchString' with the following code (make sure it is at one level of indentation, just as was the replaced line):

 ```python
     f = open('output.txt', 'a')